Polytope Scheduling with Groups: Unified Models and Optimal Guarantees: An Optimal Algorithm for Non-Clairvoyant PSP-G

-For the analysis, we first show that the assignment of the dual variables defines a feasible dual solution and achieves a large enough objective value, i.e., $\sum_{S \in \ms} \alpha_S - \sum_{d,t} \beta_{d,t} = \Omega(\alg)$, where \alg denotes the objective function value of PF's solution. \begin{restatable}{lemma}{dualfeasibility} The assignment $(\alpha_S, \beta_{d,t}, \gamma_{j,S,t})$ is a feasible solution to~\eqref{dual-program}. \end{restatable} \begin{proof} We first show that~\eqref{dual:c1} is satisfied.
+We first show that this dual assignment defines a feasible dual solution.
+Its proof hinges on the proportional distribution of group weights to jobs in the definition of $\gamma$, which has not been used in \cite{JLM25,DBLP:journals/jacm/ImKM18}. \begin{restatable}{lemma}{dualfeasibility} The assignment $(\alpha_S, \beta_{d,t}, \gamma_{j,S,t})$ is a feasible solution to~\eqref{dual-program}. \end{restatable} \begin{proof} We first show that~\eqref{dual:c1} is satisfied.
 Fix some group $S$ and $ t \geq 0$.
 We have

 Since $ \sum_{j \in S(t)}\gamma_{j,S,t} \leq \sum_{j \in S(t)} \frac{w_S}{|S(t)|} = w_S$, the above summation is at most $\sum_{ t' = 0}^{t-1} w_S = t \cdot w_S$.

 Now we prove that~\eqref{dual:c2} is satisfied.
 Fix some job $j$ and time $t \geq 0$.
 We have